Marc Bartra: Borussia Dortmund

 On 3 June 2016, Bartra was sold to German club Borussia Dortmund for an estimated fee of €8 million, signing a four-year deal.
-He made his competitive debut on 14 August, playing the entire 2–0 loss against FC Bayern Munich for the DFL-Supercup, and a month later scored his first goal in a 6–0 win at Legia Warsaw for the group stage of the UEFA Champions League.
+He made his competitive debut on 14 August, playing the entire 2–0 loss against Bayern Munich in the DFL-Supercup, and a month later scored his first goal in a 6–0 victory at Legia Warsaw in the group stage of the UEFA Champions League.

-On 11 April 2017, when Dortmund was heading to Westfalenstadion for their Champions League quarter-final tie against AS Monaco FC, the team bus was hit by three explosions.
-Bartra, who broke the radial bone in his arm and had debris lodged in his hand in the bombing, underwent an operation the following day, when the Germans played the rescheduled game and lost 2–3; he later described the event as the "longest and hardest 15 minutes of my life", and returned to training 29 days after his surgery.
+On 11 April 2017, when Dortmund were heading to Westfalenstadion for their Champions League quarter-final tie against Monaco, the team bus was hit by three explosions.
+Bartra, who broke the radial bone in his arm and had debris lodged in his hand in the bombing, underwent an operation the following day, when the Germans played the rescheduled game and lost 3–2; he later described the event as the "longest and hardest 15 minutes of my life", and returned to training 29 days after his surgery.

-Bartra's first match after returning took place on 20 May 2017, and he played the entire 4–3 home win over SV Werder Bremen– he had also been an unused substitute in the previous fixture against FC Augsburg.
+Bartra's first match after returning took place on 20 May 2017, and he played the entire 4–3 home win over Werder Bremen– he had also been an unused substitute in the previous fixture against FC Augsburg.
 One week later, he helped to the conquest of the DFB-Pokal after starting in the 2–1 defeat of Eintracht Frankfurt in Berlin.

 Betis

 On 30 January 2018, Bartra completed his transfer to Real Betis on a five-and-a-half-year contract.
-He scored his first goal for his new team on 12 May, putting the hosts ahead in an eventual 2–2 derby home draw against Sevilla FC.
+He scored his first goal for his new team on 12 May, putting the hosts ahead in an eventual 2–2 derby home draw against Sevilla.

 From December 2020 to the following March, Bartra was sidelined with tendonitis in his Achilles and a gallbladder issue, leading to significant weight loss.
-He played the full 120 minutes of the 2022 Copa del Rey Final on 23 April, a penalty shootout win over Valencia CF.
+He played the full 120 minutes of the 2022 Copa del Rey final on 23 April, a penalty shootout win over Valencia.

 Trabzonspor

 On 14 August 2022, Bartra signed for Trabzonspor in the Turkish Süper Lig for €1.25 million.
-He made his debut two days later in the Champions League play-off first leg away to F.C.
-Copenhagen, as a substitute in a 2–1 loss; his first goal on 18 September came in added time to win 3–2 at home to Gaziantep FK.
-On 28 December, he equalised away to Fatih Karagümrük S.K. but was sent off with a straight red card before half time in a 4–1 defeat.
+He made his debut two days later in the Champions League play-off first leg away to Copenhagen as a substitute in a 2–1 loss; his first goal on 18 September came in added time to win 3–2 at home to Gaziantep.
+On 28 December, he equalised away to Fatih Karagümrük but was sent off with a straight red card before half time in a 4–1 defeat.

+Bartra left the club on 11 July 2023 by mutual agreement.

+Return to Betis

+On 24 July 2023, Bartra rejoined Betis on a one-year contract.
+In October, he was diagnosed with Haglund's syndrome in the Achilles tendon of his right leg and missed several months.